 At the Asser Institute, three researchers, Uladzislau Belavusau, León Castellanos-Jankiewicz and Marina Bán (with the help of the project's intern Cris van Eijk) are currently working on the project, in cooperation with the consortium partners in Queen Mary University of London (UK), the University of Bologna (Italy) and the Polish Academy of Sciences (Poland).

-‘Memory Laws in European and Comparative Perspectives (MELA' is ilitary AI (DILEMA)' is a project within the strand Human Dignity and Human Security in International and European Law.
+‘Memory Laws in European and Comparative Perspectives (MELA)' is a project within the strand Human Dignity and Human Security in International and European Law.

 U. Belavusau & A. Gliszczynska-Grabis (eds.), Law and Memory: Towards Legal Governance of History, Cambridge University Press, 2017.